LordTzarBlitz/MKWorld_TimeTrials/.github/ISSUE_TEMPLATE/strategy-idea.md

 What issues does your strategy have (like missing coins, having a bad alignment afterwards etc.)?
 If you’re unsure or there is nothing to mention, type "None". *THIS IS IMPORTANT!*

 **Additional notes (optional)**
-Add any other notes strategy idea here.
+Add any other notes about your strategy idea here.